jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.14 LidarHistogram

-Creates a histogram from LiDAR data.
+Creates a histogram from LiDAR data..

 *Parameters*: